 After all the search results appear, click on the first row, and then press the Install button to start the installation.

 This editor is developed by Microsoft Teams.
-They allow us to install Visual Studio Code from the offical Microsoft APT Repositories.
+They allow us to install VSCode Ubuntu from the offical Microsoft APT Repositories.
 Following these commands to install it:

 Step 1: Update the Ubuntu packages index